mathsaey/training_schedule/README.md

 | `TS_HOST` | `"training.example.com"` | | The url at which the site will be served. |
 | `TS_IP` | `"127.0.0.1"` | `"0.0.0.0"` | The ip to which the webserver will bind. |
 | `TS_PORT` | `"4000"` | `"4000"` | The port to which the webserver will listen. |

+## Software Stack

+This project was built on top of [tailwind](https://tailwindcss.com/) and [Phoenix LiveView](https://www.phoenixframework.org/).
+While I am experienced in writing Elixir, I have little to no experience writing CSS or LiveView code.
+Thus, do not expect idiomatic Tailwind or LiveView code here.

 # Contributing